TeeDan205/DSA_CAPSTON-PROJECT-Amazon-File_Documentation/README.md

 ### 🧑‍🔬 Methodology
 In the initial phase of the data cleaning and preparation, the following actions were performed;
    - ⏳ **Data Acquisition and inspection:** The data was loaded and the total number of records and fields were confirmed to be the same from the source.
-   - 🧹 **Data cleaning and formating:** An assumption that no product should have more than a record since its all about reviews and ratings was made and hence all duplicated product_id were were removed.
+   - 🧹 **Data cleaning and formating:** No product should have more than a record since its all about reviews and ratings was made, hence all duplicated product_id were removed.
 Standardized product categories were created from the main category of product given becuase it is a multi-level category.
 The filter tool was used to validate each column's values.
    - 🔄 **Data Transformation:** Some Calculated columns were formed (e.g Total Potential Revenue, Discounted price, % Discount bucket, Price Range etc) before the dataset was turned to  table by applying ctrl+T.
    - 📊 **Analysis:** Pivot tables and the calculated coulmn formed were used to analyse and answer the business questions.
    - 📉 **Visualization:** Built interactive charts and conditional formatting were used to present the answers.